 12:31 Joel starts choking.
 Thirty seconds later, Lindsay remember she’s meant to show some concern.

 12:38 Ten minutes of frantic notifications from Joel’s chemistry teacher.
-Lindsay wonders if he’s got that bored in lockdown that he’s manufactured his own speed and is currently testing it, hence this manic period of work coming through.
+Lindsay wonders if he’s got that bored in lockdown that he’s manufactured his own speed in his lab and is currently testing it, hence this manic period of work coming through.

 13:01 Because of his lack of work effort, Lindsay decides to hide Joel’s phone.
 This is pointless really because Lindsay’s been trying to hide from him for years and he always finds her.

 13:24 Abigail wants her hair straightened.